3ml12T/361-admin/README.md

 # 361-admin

+## Accessing the deployed project ##
+The finished prototype can be accessed here: https://marthamatsui.github.io/361-admin/

 ## How to run ##
 **SETTING UP A VIRTUAL ENVIRONMENT**
 1. Open terminal & navigate to project directory (`361-admin`)